nyphilarchive/PerformanceHistory/README.md

 # New York Philharmonic Performance History
-Since its first concert on December 7, 1842, the New York Philharmonic has been keeping records of all its performances which now add up to almost 16,000.
-Each concert has been cataloged in the Philharmonic's [Performance History database](http://archives.nyphil.org/performancehistory) in great detail.
-The [Leon Levy Digital Archives](http://archives.nyphil.org), provides an additional interface for searching performances alongside other digitized items such as marked music scores, marked orchestral parts, business records, and photos.
+The New York Philharmonic played its first concert on December 7, 1842.
+Since then, it has merged with the New York Symphony, the New/National Symphony, and had a long-running summer season at New York's Lewisohn Stadium.
+This [Performance History database](http://archives.nyphil.org/performancehistory) documents all known concerts of all of these organizations, amounting to more than 20,000 performances.
+The [New York Philharmonic Leon Levy Digital Archives](http://archives.nyphil.org), provides an additional interface for searching printed programs alongside other digitized items such as marked music scores, marked orchestral parts, business records, and photos.

-In an effort to make this data available for study, analysis, and reuse, the Philharmonic joins organizations like the [Tate](https://github.com/tategallery/collection) and the <a href="http://www.cooperhewitt.org/">Cooper Hewitt</a> in making its own contribution to the Open Data movement.
+In an effort to make this data available for study, analysis, and reuse, the New York Philharmonic joins organizations like [The Tate](https://github.com/tategallery/collection) and the <a href="http://www.cooperhewitt.org/">Cooper-Hewitt</a> in making its own contribution to the Open Data movement.

 The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) licence.
 Please see the enclosed LICENCE file for more detail.

 ##Considerations
-* A **program** is one or more performances close together in which the same **repertoire**, **conductors**, and **soloists** are EXACTLY the same.
+* A **program** is defined as one or more performances or presentations in which the same **repertoire**, **conductors**, and **soloists** are EXACTLY the same (dates, times, locations may vary within).
+For example, if a soloist plays an encore one night but not another, the concert with the encore becomes a different program.
-* At this time, movement names are not included (we're working on it).
-In cases where several specific movements are performed rather than the complete work, the work title will be repeated in the data.
+* Only complete titles are included.
+If an excerpt or movement is performed, this will not be indicated in the database at this time.
+We are working to include this in the near future.
 * To see detailed information about our internal descriptive standards, please go to http://nyphil.org/history/performance-history/help.

 ##Repository Contents
 The data is currently available as XML only, though we hope to provide JSON in the future.
 In the *Programs* directory, you will find a series of XML files.
-The file called complete.xml contains every program from December 7, 1842 to the present (it's possible that it could take up to a week for the latest program to be included).
-The other files are named with document ranges, for no other reason than to make it easier to work with the data.
-Each file contains 1,000 records and is sorted by date ascending.
+The file called complete.xml contains every concert from December 7, 1842 to the present (it's possible that it could take up to a week for the latest program to be included).
+To allow for easier downloading and use, also available are segmented files determined by date ranges (each segment contains about 1,000 records).

 The XML is structured in the following way: